 When considering the long-term storage of CO2 in global-scale ESMs, the interactions between sediments and the deep ocean (> 1000 m bottom depth) may need to be considered.
 In this environment most organic matter remineralization occurs in the water column, and the small amount of organic matter reaching the seafloor is remineralized aerobically with little to no release of alkalinity.
-In this case, sediment remineralization can likely be either ignored or implemented as a reflective boundary condition where the simulated POC flux to the seafloor is immediately returned as DIC and remineralized nutrients.
+In this case, sediment remineralization can likely be either ignored or implemented as a reflective boundary

+- 460 condition where the simulated POC flux to the seafloor is immediately returned as DIC and remineralized nutrients.
 However, the dissolution or preservation of CaCO3 in deep sediments is critical to controlling deep water alkalinity and may be important in model simulations that aim to quantify OAE effects on the timescales associated with the large-scale global overturning circulation.
-CaCO3 solubility increases with pressure and decreasing pH and CaCO3 eventually becomes undersaturated at depth.
+CaCO3 solubility increases with pressure and pH and eventually becomes undersaturated at depth.
 The depth at which sinking CaCO3 balances its dissolution is referred to as the carbonate compensation depth (CCD).
-An increase in bottom water CO32- or CaCO3 deposition, will deepen the CCD, burying CaCO3, trapping alkalinity, and lowering the alkalinity budget of the ocean.
+An increase in bottom - water CO32- or CaCO3 deposition, will deepen the CCD, burying CaCO3, trapping alkalinity, and lowering the alkalinity budget 465 of the ocean.
 Conversely if CaCO3 rain rate or CO32- concentration decreases, the CCD will shoal and previously buried CaCO3 will dissolve releasing alkalinity to the deep ocean.
-CCD compensation therefore opposes any forcing of the deep ocean carbonate system and therefore dampens the rise of CO2 in the atmosphere but will also counteract any potential OAE solution dissolution occurs in the sediments, there is no consensus as to the level of detail this needs to be represented in models.
-Some global models employed to investigate large-scale OAE include be represented in models.
-Some global models employed to investigate large-scale OAE include calcium carbonate dynamics at the sediment surface (Ilyina et al. 2013) others disregard this process (Keller et al. 2014)
+CCD compensation therefore opposes any forcing of the deep ocean carbonate system and therefore dampens the rise of CO2 in the atmosphere but will also counteract any potential OAE solution

+(see Renforth and Henderson 2017 for a detailed explanation).
+Although most CaCO3 dissolution occurs in the sediments, there is no consensus as to the level of detail this needs to be represented in models.
+Some global models employed to investigate large-scale OAE include calcium carbonate dynamics at the sediment surface (Ilyina et al. 2013) others disregard this process (Keller et al. 2014).